ai-cam/ai-cam.github.io/_policies/policy-brief-refreshing-the-uk’s-strategic-approach-to-ai-1.md

 ---
-slug: policy-brief-refreshing-the-uk’s-strategic-approach-to-ai-1
+slug: policy-brief-refreshing-the-uks-strategic-approach-to-ai-1
-title: Navigating AI Sovereignty
+title: "Policy Brief: Refreshing the UK's strategic approach to AI (duplicate)"
 excerpt: AI is at risk of following a well-worn path that results in technological innovations that fail to address real-world challenges.
 We have almost a decade of evidence showing what people want from AI.